Cranbrook Tennis Classic

 The Cranbrook Tennis Classic is a professional tennis tournament played on hardcourts.
-It is currently part of the ATP Challenger Tour.
+It is currently part of the ATP Challenger Tour 125.
 It was first held in Bloomfield Hills, Michigan, United States in 2023.
-In 2025 it was upgraded to a Challenger 100 from previously being a Challenger 75.
+In 2025 it was upgraded to a Challenger 100 from previously being a Challenger 75, and in 2026 to a Challenger 125.
+In 2025 the event was voted “ATP Challenger 100 tournament of the year”.